DOIT Social Innovation Idea Challenge

 We would love to see your ideas for things that could help solve or make better a problem or a challenge, from ecological problems to helping disadvantaged people or making difficult tasks easier.
-You can send one or two ideas any time in the second half of May 2019, with the very last day to send your idea on Friday 31 May.
+You can send one, two or three ideas any time, with the very last day to send your idea on Sunday 30 June.

 Don't worry if you've never done anything similar or think that your idea won't be as good as others'.
 Believe in yourself and what you can come up with.
 Maybe it will be a brilliant idea!
 And in any case, you've got nothing to lose. :)

 Children and young people aged 6–16 who live in Europe can enter, as individuals or as small teams of up to three.

 You have to be no older than 16 and no younger than 6 on the day of your submission to enter, and be living in a European country.